fkarg/fkarg.github.io/drafts/the-four-hour-workweek.md

 ## Content
 The book starts out by defining what he wants to achieve, the 'New Rich' are businessmen with exciting lives, not needing to work much.
 While most people dream big, they are afraid of making changes.
-Early on there are incredeably useful exercises for defining fears and setting goals.
+Early on there are incredibly useful exercises for defining fears and setting goals.

 If there is one thing he is serious about, it's success.
 The methods he